rzhou-space/ffrec_alignment_hypothesis_masterthesis/Asym_1D/README.txt

 for one response property.
 For each response property exists one class for full-rank asymmetric matrices and one class for low-rank asymmetric matrices.
-For full-rank asymmetric matrices: generate the Figure 3.8, Figure 3.9, and Figure 3.10.
+For full-rank asymmetric matrices: generate the Figure 3.8, Figure 3.9, Figure 3.10, and Figure 3.18.
 For low-rank asymmetric matrices: generate the Figure 3.15 and Figure 3.16.

 4. FfrecAlign.py